pqchecker/pqchecker/README.md

 #### Password quality checker for OpenLDAP password policy overlay

-Allows to control the quality of passwords **before** storing them into directory.
+Allows to control the passwords quality (passwords strength) **before** storing them into the OpenLDAP directory server.
-If the password mets **configured** parameters, it is accepted.
-It is rejected otherwise.
+If the password matches **configured** settings, it's accepted.
+Otherwise, it's rejected.
 The controlled parameters are:
 + Number of required uppercase characters.
 + Number of required lowercase characters.